 All requests for transfer credits and credits for courses taken as an unclassified student must be approved by the student’s adviser, the CHS Department Chair and the Dean of the College of Education as well as the Dean of Graduate School.
 Students must ensure that their transfer/unclassified credit hours meet the Graduate School requirements and are approved at all levels.
 Students should seek approval for these courses early in their degree program.

 In summary, nine semester hours of faculty approved transfer/unclassified credit may be applied toward the on-campus degree program.
 The following courses are the only ones that may be taken as an Unclassified Student:

-The Department of Counseling and Human Services has decided to offer an early admissions process taking place for the first time Fall 2013.
-This will make successful candidates eligible for early admission in Spring 2014.
-Each year in the Spring semester, the department selects 50 candidates, 25 for the day and 25 for the evening cohort.
-The early admissions process creates a window, in the fall semester, for a small number of the slots to be filled early.
-This provides an opportunity to secure your slot in our next cohort as well as the ability to take classes as an admitted student early.
-Early admission: will occur annually during the end of the fall semester.
+The Department of Counseling and Human Services offers an early admissions process that will make successful candidates eligible for early admission before the end of the fall semester.
+Each year, the department selects 50 candidates, 25 for the day and 25 for the evening cohort.
+The early admissions process creates a window, in the fall semester, for a small number of the admissions spaces to be filled early.
+This provides an opportunity to secure your space in our next cohort as well as the ability to take select classes as an admitted student prior to the beginning of the summer cohort.
+The early admission will occur annually near the end of the fall semester.

 Below are some important dates:

 Application Deadline for Early Admission: November 1

 Early Admission On-Campus Group Interview Process: This event will generally take place the first Friday in December from approximately 8:30am – 2:00pm.